sradiouy/DARK/README.md

 ````

-**We hope that IDMiner will be useful for your research!** :v::v::v::v:
+**We hope that DARK will be useful for your research!** :v::v::v::v: